Tails for Anarchists

 Share Files with Onionshare

 It is possible to send a document through an .onion link thanks to OnionShare (Applications → Internet → OnionShare).
 By default, OnionShare stops the hidden service after the files have been downloaded once.
 If you want to offer the files for multiple downloads, you need to go to the settings and uncheck "Stop sharing after first download".
 As soon as you close OnionShare, disconnect from the Internet, or shut down Tails, the files will no longer be accessible.
-This is a great way to share files because it doesn't require you to plug a USB into someone else's computer, which we don't recommended.
+This is a great way to share files because it doesn't require you to plug a USB into someone else's computer, which we don't recommend.
 The long .onion address can be shared through another channel (such as a Riseup Pad you create that is easier to type).

 Make Correlation Attacks More Difficult

 When you request a web page through a web browser, the site's server sends it to you in small "packets" that have a specific size and timing (among other characteristics).
 When using the Tor Browser, the sequence of packets can also be analyzed to look for patterns that can be matched to those of websites.
 To learn more, see "1.3.3.
 Passive Application-Layer Traffic Patterns".
-Tor plans to fix this issue in the future.
+Tor plans to mitigate this issue in the future.

 To make this "correlation attack" more difficult, disable JavaScript by using Tor Browser on the Safest setting.